 NOTE: It’s important to add the filling sparingly.
 Otherwise, the buns could split open during baking.
 To prevent this, add no more than 1 tablespoon of filling per bun.

-Rather than trying to explain all of the steps here, you can see instructions for each step in the recipe card, or watch my video (in recipe card) to see how it's done!
+See instructions for each step in the recipe card, or watch my video (in recipe card) to see how it's done!

 - 4 cups bread flour divided